SyneRBI/xnat-mrd/README.md

 uv run populate_datatype_fields.py
 ```

-However, the `requirements.txt` file is still available if running the code as
+However, the `pyproject.toml` file is still available if running the code as
 normal with python.